JaneliaSciComp/hortacloud-website/content/docs/administration/aws/deployment.md

 ### Enable Google Drive and/or OneDrive for Horta Cloud Workstation

 Data access from Google Drive or OneDrive can be enabled at deployment time by simply setting the corresponding enterprise domains in `HORTA_GOOGLE_DOMAINS` or `HORTA_ONE_DRIVE_DOMAINS`.
 This can also be done after deployment directly from the AWS Console while the stack is running.
 Check [AWS Appstream docs](https://docs.aws.amazon.com/appstream2/latest/developerguide/persistent-storage.html) how to enable these options directly from the AWS Console.
-If your application does not see Google Drive and/or OneDrive for uploading or saving files, the storage must be added directly from the AppStream toolbar using the following steps (The procedure is well documented in the [AWS Docs](https://docs.aws.amazon.com/appstream2/latest/developerguide/google-drive-end-user.html]):
+If your application does not see Google Drive and/or OneDrive for uploading or saving files, the storage must be added directly from the AppStream toolbar using the following steps (this procedure is fully documented in the [AWS Docs](https://docs.aws.amazon.com/appstream2/latest/developerguide/google-drive-end-user.html)):
 * Select **My Files** icon from the toolbar: <img src="/images/MyFiles.png" width="25px">
 * In the **My File** dialog click on *Add Storage* on the top right of the **My Files** dialog
 ![Add Storage](/images/MyFiles_AddStorageDlg.png)